Marlie Packer

-Marlene Marie Packer (born 2 October 1989) is an English rugby union player (back row / flanker) for Saracens and women.
-She was part of the winning 2014 Women's Rugby World Cup squad.
+Marlie Marie Packer (born 2 October 1989) is an English rugby union player (back row / flanker) for Saracens and women.
+She was part of the winning 2014 Women's Rugby World Cup & 2025 Women's Rugby World Cup squads.

 International career

 Packer began her international career playing for England in 2008.
 In 2013, she played for the England squad at the 2013 Women's Rugby World Cup Sevens in Moscow.
 She went on to play for the winning England 15s team during the 2014 World Cup, and again in the 2017 Women's Rugby World Cup.

 In 2017 she also played for England in the Women's Six Nations tournament and was part of the winning Grand Slam team in the 2019 Women's Six Nations, playing in four of England's five games.
 She has won four Six Nations Grand Slam titles with England to date.

 Packer started in all but one of England's 2019 Women's Rugby Super Series games and was awarded a full time contract to play in the England team in 2019.
 In 2020, an ankle injury kept her from playing in the year's Six Nations championship.
 She was named in the England squad for the delayed 2021 Rugby World Cup held in New Zealand in October and November 2022.

 On 17 March 2025, she was called into the Red Roses side for the Six Nations Championship.
 She was named in England's squad for the Women's Rugby World Cup.